blakete/blakete.github.io/index.md

 ---
 # Welcome to Blake's Notes

-I research topics related to intelligent, autonomou, trustworthy robotic systems.
+I research topics related to intelligent, autonomous, trustworthy robotic systems.
+I also occassionally write blog posts on many random technical topics.
 Keep tabs on this page to stay up to date on my most recent work.

 <hr>